alumet-dev/developer-book/README.md

 ## Reading the book

-The book is available online (via GitHub pages) here: https://alumet-dev.github.io/user-book/
+The book is available online here: https://alumet-dev.github.io/developer-book

 ## Generating the book